sdss/python_template/docs/sphinx/index.rst

 Writing and running tests
 -------------------------

 The ``tests`` directory contains some examples on how to write and run tests for your package using `pytest`_.
-Use the `conftest.py <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.package_name%7D%7D/python/%7B%7Bcookiecutter.package_name%7D%7D/tests/conftest.py>`_ file to define `fixtures <https://docs.pytest.org/en/latest/fixture.html>`__ and other `pytest`_-specific features. cd'ing to the ``tests`` directory and typing ``pytest`` will recursively run all the tests in files whose filename starts with ``test_``.
+Use the `conftest.py <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.package_name%7D%7D/tests/conftest.py>`__ file to define `fixtures <https://docs.pytest.org/en/latest/fixture.html>`__ and other `pytest`_-specific features. cd'ing to the ``tests`` directory and typing ``pytest`` will recursively run all the tests in files whose filename starts with ``test_``.

 If you prefer to use `unittest <https://docs.python.org/3/library/unittest.html>`_ or `nose <https://nose2.readthedocs.io/en/latest/getting_started.html>`_ feel free to remove those files.

 .. _travis-section-v2:

 Connecting your product to Travis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The template includes a basic setup for `Travis CI <https://travis-ci.org/>`__ and `Coveralls <https://coveralls.io/>`_.
-The configuration is defined in the `.travis.yml <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.package_name%7D%7D/.travis.yml>`_ and `.coveragerc <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.package_name%7D%7D/.coveragerc>`_ files.
+The template includes a basic setup for `Travis CI <https://travis-ci.org/>`__ and `codecov <https://codecov.io>`_.
+The configuration is defined in the `.travis.yml <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.package_name%7D%7D/.travis.yml>`__. `Coverage <https://coverage.readthedocs.io/>`__ configuration is included in your ``pyproject.toml`` or ``setup.cfg`` files.

 Once you have created the GitHub repository for the product, you can go to your `Travis CI <https://travis-ci.org>`__ account (create one if you don't have it) and click on ``Add a new repository``.
 Then search for the new product and flip the switch to initiate the integration.
-You can do the same for `Coveralls <https://coveralls.io/>`_.
-Each new push to the repository will trigger a Travis run that, if successful, will update the coverage report.
+You can do the same for codecov_.
+Each new push to the repository will trigger a Travis run that, if successful, will update the coverage report (to see it, you will also need to go to to codecov_, sign with your GitHub account, and turn on the repository).

 .. _sphinx-section-v2: